pczern/verify-pr-action/README.md

 # verify-pr-action

 This action verifies PR titles and descriptions.
-It labels pull requests accordingly.
+It labels pull requests accordingly.<br>
 Notice: Merge conflict labeling could work in future when action can be run on PR's with merge conflicts.

 ## Inputs